akaIDIOT/LoBotomy/protocol.md

 Protocol
 --------

-The conversation between client and server supports the following commands:
+The conversation between client and server supports the commands listed below.
+It should be noted that the use of radians and distance is always relative to the player receiving the information.
+The internal location on the battlefield as tracked by the server is never exposed but is not needed either as the battlefield wraps.
+The same holds for angles: a player is free to define where zero radians is, as long as the reference point remains the same.

 ### join
 Format: `join name`